ionos-cloud/sdk-go/docs/README.md

 If the depth parameter is not set, it will have the default value from the API that can be found [here](https://api.ionos.com/cloudapi/v6/swagger.json).

-> Note: The priority for setting the depth parameter is: *set on function call > set on configuration method > set using the default value from the API*
+> Note: The priority for setting the depth parameter is: *set on function call > set on configuration level > set using the default value from the API*

 ### Pretty